-Pandit has worked in collaboration with the Sanskrit Knowledge Systems on the Eve of Colonialism (SKSEC), founded and headed by Sheldon Pollock at Columbia University.
-SKSEC can be said to have pioneered the prosopographical approach to South Asian intellectual history, and the first cache of data imported to Pandit was the result of the hard and careful work of SKSEC’s diligent contributors.
+Pandit has collaborated with the Sanskrit Knowledge Systems on the Eve of Colonialism (SKSEC), founded and headed by Sheldon Pollock at Columbia University.
+SKSEC can be said to have pioneered the prosopographical approach to South Asian intellectual history.
+The first cache of data imported to Pandit resulted from the hard and careful work of SKSEC's diligent contributors.

-We are also working in collaboration with Search and Retrieval of Indic Texts (SARIT), a digital humanities initiative that provides electronic editions of texts in Sanskrit and other Indian languages, all marked (tagged) using the rich Text Encoding Initiative (TEI) system.
-One of our goals is to provide direct links from works listed in our website to the actual texts found in SARIT.
+We are also working in collaboration with Search and Retrieval of Indic Texts (SARIT).
+This digital humanities initiative provides electronic editions of texts in Sanskrit and other Indian languages, all marked (tagged) using the rich Text Encoding Initiative (TEI) system.
+One of our goals is to provide direct links from works listed on our website to SARIT's actual texts.

-In 2015 Pandit entered a collaboration with the “Age of Vedānta” project headed by Professors Ajay Rao (University of Toronto) and Lawrence McCrea (Cornell).
-Graduate students working with professors Rao and McCrea enter data on what during the second millennium CE became the dominant school of thought within Hinduism.
+In 2015 Pandit entered a collaboration with the "Age of Vedānta" project headed by Professors Ajay Rao (University of Toronto) and Lawrence McCrea (Cornell).
+Graduates working with professors Rao and McCrea enter data on what during the second millennium CE became the dominant school of thought within Hinduism.
 The data-entry phase of this contribution began during the summer of 2016.
-The team working on this project, headed by Jonathan Peterson from the University of Toronto, has completed entering the first out of three printed volumes that make up BORI’s descriptive catalog on Vedānta: 377 manuscripts that belong to about 200 works have been entered, as well as 1515 extracts and various other related entities (authors, scribes, etc.).
-Overall, a third of the dataset has been successfully imported, and we hope to complete the work by the summer of 2019.
+The team working on this project, headed by Jonathan Peterson from the University of Toronto, has completed entering the first out of three printed volumes that make up BORI's descriptive catalog on Vedānta: 377 manuscripts that belong to about 200 works have been entered, as well as 1515 extracts and various other related entities (authors, scribes, etc.).
+Overall, we successfully imported a third of the dataset.
+We hope to complete the work by the summer of 2019.

-Pandit’s policy about its data is simple: all the data are completely public, entirely free, and sharable under Creative Commons licensing.
-What we ask of our users is to give fair credit to Pandit when credit is due and, of course, to contribute from their knowledge and experience to the database.
-We hope we have succeeded in creating clear and simple credit and citation protocols for Pandit, so as to encourage researchers to contribute to the database with the knowledge that their contributions will be professionally recognized.
-At the bottom of every content page there is a list of everyone who has contributed to it.
-Pandit uses a basic algorithm to calculate the weight of every contributor's contribution, and the order in which the names are listed (in this the list and in the suggested citation) reflects this algorithm.
-We will revisit the algorithm as needed, as we go along.
-Of course, all the revisions to any given entity are saved on the database and every user can access old revisions and compare them to more recent ones.
+Pandit's policy about its data is simple: all the data is public, freely accessible, and sharable under Creative Commons licensing (specifically, CC BY-NC-SA 4.0).
+We ask our users to give fair credit to Pandit when credit is due and, of course, contribute from their knowledge and experience to the database.
+We hope we have succeeded in creating clear and straightforward credit and citation protocols for Pandit to encourage researchers to contribute to the database, knowing that their contributions will be professionally recognized.
+At the bottom of every content page, there is a list of everyone who has contributed to it.
+Pandit uses a basic algorithm to calculate the weight of every contributor's contribution.
+The order in which the names are listed (in this list and the suggested citation) reflects this algorithm.
+We will revisit the algorithm as needed as we go along.
+Of course, our system saves all the revisions to any given entity.
+A reader can access old revisions and compare them to more recent ones.